TABLE OF CONTENTS

 1. INFORMATION WE COLLECT AND HOW WE USE IT

-We may collect and store information about you when you use the Service.
-We use the information to fulfill your requests, provide the Service’s functionality, improve the Service’s quality, personalize your experience, track usage of the Service, provide feedback to Service Providers that are listed on the Service, display relevant advertising, market the Service, provide customer support, message you, back up our systems and allow for disaster recovery, enhance the security of the Service, and to comply with legal obligations.
+We may collect and store both personal and non-personal information about you when you visit our Site and use the Service.
+We use this information to fulfill your requests, provide the Service’s functionality, improve the Service’s quality, personalize your experience, track usage of the Service, provide feedback to Service Providers that are listed on the Service, display relevant advertising during and after your use of the Service, market the Service, provide customer support, message you, back up our systems and allow for disaster recovery, enhance the security of the Service, and to comply with legal obligations.

 Among the information we collect, please note:

-- Account Information: If you create an account on Rehab.com, we may store and use your full name, Service Provider name (if your account is a Service Provider account), email address, zip code, and other information you may provide with your account, such as your gender and birth date.
-If your account is a Service Provider account, such information which we may store and use includes the Service Provider name, description and any content you generate and submit to us.
+- Account Information: If you create an account on Rehab.com, we may store and use such information, such as your full name, Service Provider name (if your account is a Service Provider account), email address, zip code, and other information you may provide with your account, such as your gender and birth date.
+If you are a Service Provider, we may also store and use a description of your business and any content you generate and submit to us or post on or through the Service.

-- Communications: When you sign up for an account or use certain features, you are opting to receive messages from other Rehab.com users, Service Providers, and Rehab.com itself.
-You cannot opt out of receiving certain administrative, transactional, or legal messages from Rehab.com.
+- Communications: When you sign up for an account (either as a user of the Service or Service Provider) or use certain features, you are opting to receive messages from other Rehab.com users, Service Providers, and Rehab.com itself.
+While you may opt-out of receiving marketing messages from us, you cannot opt out of receiving certain administrative, transactional, or legal messages.
 We may also track your actions in response to the messages you receive from Rehab.com or through the Service, such as whether you deleted, opened, or forwarded such messages.
 If you exchange messages with others through the Service, we may store them in order to process and deliver them, allow you to manage them, and we may review and disclose them in connection with investigations related to the operation and use of the Service.
 We may not deliver messages that we believe are objectionable, such as spam messages or requests to exchange ratings or reviews for compensation.
 We may also record and/or store information that you provide through communications to us or to our third-party providers, including from phone calls, letters, emails and other electronic messages, or in person.
-If you are a representative of a Service Provider listed on Rehab.com, including users of Rehab.com for Service Providers we may contact you, including by phone or email, using the contact information you provide us, make publicly available, or that we have on record for the applicable Service Provider.
+If you are an individual or agent of a Service Provider listed on Rehab.com, we may contact you, including by phone or email, using the contact information you provide us, make publicly available, or that we have on record for the applicable Service Provider.

 Intended to make the Service work in the way you expect.
-For example, we use a Cookie that tells us whether you have already signed up for an account.
+For example, we use a Cookie that tells us whether you have already signed up for an account and to expedite future sign-in.

 Intended to remember information about how you prefer the Service to behave and look.
 For example, we use a Cookie that tells us whether you have declined to allow us to use location-related data.